taoteg/the-works/README.md

 This new aggregate should also be generated with a logical naming methodology such that versions of the output can be saved for reference.
 A good practice would be creating a unique naming or numbering convention for various kinds of aggregations (dailies, working drafts, master drafts, final copies, submissions, etc.).

-NOTE: The structuring of a project will also come to bear in this case.
-While any strcture can be supported by the franework, I recommend a project structure similar to this:
+*NOTE: The structuring of a project will also come to bear in this case.
+While any structure can be supported by the framework, I recommend a project structure similar to this:*

 ```
 .